 An interesting article, despite several inaccuracies (see footnotes).
 English translation below.
 L'HISTOIRE DU JOUR | La délinquance par amour des vedettes ou quand l'adoration mène à la profanation. http://t.co/WzxzoXfQFe — France Info (@franceinfo) March 18, 2013 English translation When idol worship leads to desecration Claude François’* family is going to press charges for vandalism.
 Located … Continue reading When idol worship leads to desecration

 The backstory Croatian artist Mladen Mikulin sculpted a bust effigy of Jim Morrison for his grave in Père Lachaise cemetery.
 The bust was in commemoration of the 10th anniversary of Jim’s death on July 3, 1981.
 It disappeared in 1988.
-SEE ALSO Rockin’ The Dead In Zagreb: The Real Story of Jim Morrison’s Bust Before and … Continue reading Who stole Jim Morrison’s bust?
+Before and after SEE ALSO Rockin’ The Dead In Zagreb: The Real Story of Jim Morrison’s … Continue reading Who stole Jim Morrison’s bust?

 Photo posted on Twitter by photographer, Kevin Cummins @KCMANC See also Ian Astbury of The Cult at Jim Morrison’s grave